SAS to soon start online booking for 2028 flights aboard electric-powered aircraft

 STOCKHOLM (AP) — Scandinavian Airlines said Wednesday travelers will soon be able to book seats on the carrier’s first commercial flights due to start five years from now in Sweden, Norway, and Denmark aboard electric-powered aircraft.

 The Stockholm-based SAS airline group said there will be 30 seats available on each of the three flights and that the day and place of departure will be communicated to travelers by email once decided.
-Reservations will open online on Saturday.
+Online reservations will open June 2.

 The airline added that the price will be the same in all three Scandinavian currencies – 1,946 – signifying the year that SAS started flying.